 Not only do FAQs answer questions potential customers may have, but they can also provide valuable insights into how a company operates and what it offers.

-So, use them when appropriate - but don't just add FAQs for the sake of it.
+So, use them when appropriate - but don't just add FAQs for the sake of getting more organic traffic.

 Agency Tip: If you don't have any Frequency Asked Questions from customers, consider using Google's "People Also Ask" to see what people are looking for as it relates to the topic you're covering